armanjindal/garden/content/work-in-progress/College - Language & Computation.md

 It was first proposed in my junior year where I combined my interest in language, formal semantics and Natural Language processing, but has changed every semester as my interest shifted and I responded to the quality of professors teaching the class.

-One piece of advice I give anyone entering college is to get clear on what's really valuable about the expereince.
+One piece of advice I give anyone entering college is to get clear on what's really valuable about the experience.
 Colleges have a narrative about what they are for.
 Its mostly bullshit and doesn't foreground your interests.
 Rather in the overly quantified period of time we live in, push toward quick metrics such as starting salaries, and graduation rates.
 There's a reason (elite) colleges don't do a happiness index on their graduating students.

-- Professor Nathaneal Shelley:

-- I am shamelessly ruthless when it comes to professors.
+I am shamelessly ruthless when it comes to professors.
 If I get a bad vibe, or poor pedagogy, I'm out.
 College is too short to suffer though bad professors, and it is a unique opportunity to find mentors and masters to inititate you into a field.

 - Learn from a place, what it can best teach you:
 Learning how to program and build tech is best learnt on the job, not in a class.
 Reading timeless texts, and talking and writing about other people is invaluable.
 So is being introduced to disciplines by masters of the craft.